rothlabs/delimit/mecha/README.md

 # Mecha
 Mecha (mechatronics) is a geometry processing crate.
 There are currently three nodes for importing STL files, validating the mesh, and exporting OBJ files with Go/No-Go material to be viewed in software like Blender.
+See ```mesh/monkey_with_hole.jpg``` to see what the results look like.

 ## Documentation
 Run ```cargo doc -p mecha --open``` to view the documentation.